-Department for Education Castle View House East Lane Runcorn Cheshire WA7 2GJ or via the Department for Education's School Complaints Form
+Department for Education Castle View House East Lane Runcorn Cheshire WA7 2GJ

 Annex A

 Checklist for a Complaints Appeal Panel Hearing

 The Complaints Appeal Panel need to take the following points into account:

 - The hearing is as informal as possible. - Witnesses are only required to attend for the part of the hearing in which they give their evidence. - After introductions, the complainant is invited to explain their complaint, and be followed by their witnesses. - The Headteacher may question both the complainant and the witnesses after each has spoken. - The Headteacher is then invited to explain the school's actions and be followed by the school's witnesses. - The complainant may question both the Headteacher and the witnesses after each has spoken. - The panel may ask questions at any point. - The complainant is then invited to sum up their complaint. - The Headteacher is then invited to sum up the school's actions and response to the complaint. - Both parties leave together while the panel decide on the issues. - The Chair explains that both parties will hear from the panel within a set time scale.